 Long-term Care rates vary by state, but the national average for 2018 hovers at around $7,500 per month.
 The average length of stay in long-term care is 2-3 years.

 With costs becoming almost prohibitive, many insurers are pulling out of the long-term care market.
 This may present a considerable problem in the future.

-1. Self-insure.
+- Self-insure.
 The dangers here are obvious.
-Unless you have large retirement savings, at almost $70,000-$100,000 per year for long-term care alone, one can deplete a sizeable nest egg in a hurry.
+Unless you have substantial retirement savings, at almost $70,000-$100,000 per year for long-term care alone, one can deplete a sizable nest egg in a hurry.

-2. Buy private long-term care insurance at a cost of $3,000 to 4,500 per year, per person, (and rising).
-In the event that long-term care is not needed, the premium is not refunded.
+- Purchase private long-term care insurance at a cost of $3,000 to 4,500 per year, per person, (and rising).
+In the event that long-term care is not needed, this premium not refunded.
+It is money lost.

 Announcing – Asset Based- Long Term Care (AB-LTC) by Attorney Roccy DeFrancesco